Top Disability Terms in SSDI and SSI Cases

 The date you claim your inability to work began used to determine retroactive back pay, which is discussed below.

 When applying for benefits, you will receive a letter from the SSA explaining its determination of your eligibility.
-If the agency determines that you are not eligible SSDI, an appeals process exists that includes hearings before ALJs and an Appeals Council.
+If the agency determines that you are not eligible SSDI, then an appeals process exists that includes hearings before ALJs and an Appeals Council.

 A letter that verifies the amount an individual receives each month in benefits, usually sent at the request of a beneficiary.